 - If you receive any error messages during the registration process please e-mail firstname.lastname@example.org.

 - If you apply for a Grade Recheck and the outcome is successful and as a result you do not have to repeat a module(s), the Repeat Fee together with Recheck Fee will be refunded to you.
-If you are in this situation, you could delay registering for repeat modules until the closing date for repeat registration which is the 12th July and you may have received the outcome of a recheck at that point.
+If you are in this situation, you could delay registering for repeat modules until the closing date for repeat registration and you may have received the outcome of a recheck at that point.

 - Should you apply to repeat a module(s) and later decide to withdraw, please bear in mind that the repeat fee of €172 per module is non-refundable.